 - Charitable donations

-Again, it is vital to take professional financial advice.
+Take professional financial advice before completing your tax return.
 You may be able to manage your income tax levels and reduce your liability.

 Utilise your ISA allowance

-Each individual in the UK currently has an annual ISA allowance of £20,000 a year.
+UK residents currently have an annual ISA allowance of £20,000 per UK tax year.
 This means that you can contribute £20,000 per annum to an ISA where capital gains are free of tax.
 A couple will be able to utilise a combined allowance of £40,000 per annum.
 Over several years this can shield a significant amount of money from future capital gains tax.
 We regularly see older ISAs valued in the hundreds of thousands of pounds, potentially mitigating vast amounts of tax in the future.

 Personal income tax planning

-When looking at personal income tax planning, it is crucial to take advantage of any allowances and actions to reduce your liability.
+When looking at personal income tax planning opportunities, it is crucial to take advantage of any allowances and actions to reduce your tax bill.
 There are several ways in which you can mitigate your income tax obligations.
 We have put together a selection of tips that may help to reduce your tax liability.

-It may surprise you to learn that quite often, people are using the wrong tax code for their scenario and, as a consequence paying the wrong amount of tax.
+It may surprise you to learn that quite often, people are on the wrong tax code for their circumstances and, consequently paying the wrong amount of tax.
 There are several different tax codes, and yours can change from year to year for various reasons.
 It may be that you have overpaid in the previous tax year, or perhaps underpaid.
-As a consequence, your tax-free income allowance is adjusted.
+As a consequence, your personal allowance is adjusted.

 The more common tax code for the tax year 2021/22 is 1257L.